allison-hartley/j124-final-project/README.md

 <br>

 ## Interrogating the Data
-Before manipulting the data, duplicate the cleaned data set to refer to later in case of mishaps.
+Before manipulating the data, duplicate the cleaned data set to refer to later in case of mishaps.
 Conduct analysis on a copy of the cleaned data.
 ### Question 1: Which school had the greatest increase in funding between 2015 and 2020?
 1. Let's answer this question using percent change to give a fair comparison of changes over time between departments of different sizes.
 2. Add a new column called "Percent Change Between 15-16 and 19-20," and type "=" to enter the function for percent change: (New - Old)/(Old).